harness/harness/README.md

 ### Community, Help

 Contributions, questions, and comments are welcomed and encouraged.
-Drone developers hang out in the [drone/drone](https://gitter.im/drone/drone) room on gitter.
-We ask that you please post your questions to [gitter](https://gitter.im/drone/drone) before creating an issue.
+We ask that you please post user support questions to the [community forum](http://discourse.drone.io/), before creating Github issues.
+Drone developers hang out in the [drone/drone](https://gitter.im/drone/drone) room on Gitter.

 ### Installation